SymfonyCasts/api-platform/sfcasts/ep2-security/custom-validator.md

 being validated, the validation system will *now* call `validate()` on `IsValidOwnerValidator`.
 The `$value` will be the value of the `$owner` property.
 So, a `User` object.
-It also passes us `$constraint`, which will be an instance of the `IsValidOwner` class with any options set configured set on its public properties.
+It also passes us `$constraint`, which will be an instance of the `IsValidOwner` class where the public properties are populated with any options that we may have passed to the annotation.

 ## Avoid Validating Empty Values

 The *first* thing the validator does is interesting... it checks to see if the `$value` is, sort of, empty - if it's null.
 If it *is* null, instead of adding a validation error, it does the opposite!
 It returns.. which means that, as far as this validator is concerned, the value is valid.
 Why?
-The philosophy is that if you want this field to be *required*, you should add an *additional* annotation to the property - the `@Assert\NotBlank` constraint.
+The philosophy is that, if you want this field to be *required*, you should add an *additional* annotation to the property - the `@Assert\NotBlank` constraint.
 We'll do that a bit later.
-*Our* validator only has to do it's job if there *is* a value set.
+That means that *our* validator only has to do its job if there *is* a value set.

 ## The setParameter() Wildcard

 To see if this is working... ah, let's just try it!
-Sure, we haven't added *any* logic yet... and so this constraint will *always* have an error... but let's make sure we that error shows up!
+Sure, we haven't added any logic yet... and so this constraint will *always* have an error... but let's make sure we at least see that error!

 Oh, and this `setParameter()` thing is a way for you to add "wildcards" to the message.
 Like, if you set `{{ value }}` to the email of the `User` object, you could reference that dynamically in your message with that same `{{ value }}`.
-We don't need that, so let's remove it.
+We don't need that... so let's remove it.
 Oh, and just to be *totally* clear, the `$constraint->message` part is referencing the `$message` property on the annotation class.
 So, we *should* see our customized error.